swati-kale/kogito-mongodb-persistence-quarkus/README.md

-# Kogito with persistence powered by Infinispan
+# Kogito with persistence powered by Mongo

 ## Description